-Awards - Textbook scholarships are paid to the student's Business Office account and appear as a College Bookstore credit, which may only be used to purchase textbooks or other educationally related items from the College Bookstore.
+Awards - Textbook scholarships will be available through the College's textbook vender.
+Recipients will receive a letter detailing scholarship use details.
+Scholarships may only be used to purchase textbooks or other educationally related items from the bookstore.
 Textbook scholarships have no outside cash value, cannot be applied towards tuition, fees, room & board expenses, or other NWC charges the student has amassed from their enrollment and cannot be disbursed directly to the student.
-Unused textbook scholarship credits on a student's account are forfeited after the spring semester concludes and may not be forwarded to a future semester of enrollment or transferred to another student recipient.
+Unused textbook scholarship amounts are forfeited after mid-terms each Spring semester and may not be forwarded to a future semester of enrollment or transferred to another student recipient.